Background pattern

 If you forget to take Ulceral

 If you forget to take a dose, take it as soon as you remember.
-However, if there is little time left for the next dose, skip the missed dose.
-Do not take a double dose to make up for the missed doses.
+However, if it is almost time for the next dose, skip the missed dose.
+Do not take a double dose to make up for forgotten doses.

-Do not stop taking Ulceral without first talking to your doctor or pharmacist.
+Do not stop taking Ulceral without talking to your doctor or pharmacist first.

 4. Possible Adverse Effects

-If you experience any of the following rare (may affect up to 1 in 1,000 people) or very rare (may affect up to 1 in 10,000 people) but serious side effects, stop taking omeprazole and consult your doctor immediately:
+If you notice any of the following rare (may affect up to 1 in 1,000 people) or very rare (may affect up to 1 in 10,000 people) but serious adverse effects, stop taking omeprazole and consult your doctor immediately:

-• Sudden hissing sounds when breathing (sudden sibilance), swelling of the lips, tongue, and throat or body, skin rash, fainting, or difficulty swallowing (severe allergic reaction). (rare)
+• Sudden whistling when breathing (sudden wheezing), swelling of the lips, tongue, and throat or body, skin rash, fainting or difficulty swallowing (severe allergic reaction). (rare)

 • Redness of the skin with blistering or peeling.
-Blisters may also appear intensely and bleeding in the lips, eyes, mouth, nose, and genitals.
-This may be "Stevens-Johnson syndrome" or "toxic epidermal necrolysis". (very rare)
+Intense blisters and bleeding may also appear on the lips, eyes, mouth, nose, and genitals.
+This could be "Stevens-Johnson syndrome" or "toxic epidermal necrolysis". (very rare)

-• Generalized rash, elevated body temperature, and inflammation of lymph nodes (DRESS syndrome or pharmacological hypersensitivity syndrome). (rare)
+• Widespread rash, high body temperature, and inflammation of the lymph nodes (DRESS or drug hypersensitivity syndrome). (rare)

-• A red, scaly, and generalized rash with bumps under the skin and blisters accompanied by fever.
-Symptoms usually appear at the beginning of treatment (acute generalized pustular psoriasis). (rare)
+• A red, scaly, and widespread rash with bumps under the skin and blisters, accompanied by fever.
+Symptoms usually appear at the start of treatment (acute generalized exanthematous pustulosis). (rare)

 • Headache.